abdelkimo/or-tools/doc_sources/MANUAL/source/manual/objectives/tighten_model.rst

     s.AddConstraint(s.MakeLess(s.MakeDifference(X[2],X[1])->Var(),
                                s.MakeDifference(X[n],X[n-1])->Var()));

-..  only:: draft
+..  only:: html

-    Later, in section XXX, we will see how to give some rules (by implementing ``SymmetryBreaker``\s) to the solver so that it is the solver itself that will generate the constraints to break symmetries *on the fly* during the search!
+    Later on, in the section :ref:`search_primitives_breaking_symmetry`, we will see how to provide some rules to the solver (by implementing ``SymmetryBreaker``\s)
+    so that it generates itself the constraints to break symmetries.
+    These constraints are generated *on the fly* during the search!

+..  raw:: latex

+    Later on, in section~\ref{manual/search_primitives/breaking_symmetry:search-primitives-breaking-symmetry},
+    we will see how to provide some rules to the solver (by implementing \code{SymmetryBreaker}s)
+    so that it generates itself the constraints to break symmetries.
+    These constraints are generated \emph{on the fly} during the search!

 Better bounds helps
 ^^^^^^^^^^^^^^^^^^^